FinchChang/PaySharingCat/README.md

 # PaySharingCat
-This is line bot for pat sharing function
+This is line bot for pay sharing function